 It’s caused by an abnormal electrical circuit in the upper chambers of the heart (atria) that makes the atria beat quickly and flutter instead of fully squeezing .
 It can result in fast heart rates and a heart that doesn’t work as well as it should.
 This increases the risk for stroke and may cause you to feel poorly.

-Read moreIs atrial flutter life threatening?
+Read moreIs atrial flutter a permanent condition?

 Read more